Seven Top Destinations for a Ladies’ Only Golf Vacation

 But, it’s not just the course that you’ll need to think about – when you plan a golf vacation with your girlfriends, you’ll also need to think about things such as the type of accommodation available, the climate and weather, the cost of living, surrounding landscapes, and the amenities and attractions available at your destination.
 After all, whilst you may be taking a golf vacation, there will certainly be other things that you’ll probably like to do.
 But with so many countries and destinations to choose from when it comes to planning a fun golf vacation, where do you start?
+Get ready with your clubs and your best golf shoes for walking!
 We’ve listed some of the best golf destinations around the world.

 #1.
 The Algarve, Portugal:

 If you’re hoping for a golf vacation that’s entwined with the traditional beach break, then look no further than the Algarve.
 When it comes to golf vacations in Europe, this area of Portugal has long been the front runner, with world class golf resorts and stunning golf courses available along with beautiful scenery and beautiful weather.